VeloraMC/.github/README.md

-# We are Velora Studio!
+# We are Lumio Studios!
 You can find out more about us here!